Jill Hennessy: Personal life

-Hennessy is multilingual, speaking English, Italian, French, Spanish and German.
-Hennessy plays the guitar and sings, and enjoys riding motorcycles with her husband, Paolo Mastropietro, whom she married in 2000.
+Hennessy is multilingual, and fluently speaks English, Italian, French, Spanish, and German.
+She plays the guitar and sings, and enjoys riding motorcycles with her husband, whom she married in 2000.
 They had a second marriage ceremony in January 2001, which took place at New York City Hall with Mayor Rudy Giuliani officiating.
-Their son Marco was born in 2003, and a second son, Gianni, was born in 2007.
+Their first son was born in 2003, and a second was born in 2007.

 In popular culture

 The Minneapolis-based band Mollycuddle wrote the song "The Ballad of Jill Hennessy" in honor of the actress.
 Hennessy was reportedly very pleased and offered to perform with the band on rhythm guitar.